The Pagoda in Reading, Pennsylvania

 The Pagoda is located atop Mount Penn overlooking the city of Reading, Pennsylvania.
-The land it sits on was purchased by William A. Witman Sr. for $50,000 in 1906.
-He finished building the Pagoda in 1908.
-His dream was to build a luxury resort, but unfortunately due to a bank foreclosure and getting denied a liquor license, he never opened the Pagoda.
+The land it sits on was originally a stone quarry and was purchased by William A. Witman Sr. for $50,000 in 1906.
+He finished building the Pagoda in 1908, but his dream to build a luxury resort was unfortunately never realized due to a bank foreclosure and his being denied a liquor license.
 In 1910, the Pagoda and surrounding 10 acres were deeded to a local business owner Jonathan Mould and wife.
 They ended up selling the Pagoda on April 21, 1911 to the City of Reading for $1.
-From that time until now, the Pagoda has been loved and owned by the citizens and the city of Reading, Pennsylvania.
-The Pagoda now is used as a destination to watch the sun set or watch fireworks from on New Years Eve.
-You can always catch local high schools getting their prom pictures being taken.
-The Pagoda is also a well known spot for a first date.
-No matter why you go up to the Pagoda, you won't be disappointed by the breathtaking views.

 www.readingpagoda.comThe Pagoda Reading,Pa.
 Accessed February 22, 2017. .

 The Pagoda, Visit PA America.
 Accessed February 24th 2021. https://visitpaamericana.com/partner/the-pagoda/.